My fear is…students who STOP writing a wonderful story,

 2020 is a new decade!

 Ready to UPDATE your literacy block?

-Balanced Literacy: Here is your NEW YEAR’s PLAN!
+Balanced Literacy: Here is your NEW YEAR PLAN!

-The Why?
-The What? and The How?
+Why?
+What? and How?

 Balanced literacy has been defined as “an approach designed to help individual students learn how to process a variety of increasingly challenging texts with understanding and fluency.”
 (Fountas & Pinnell, 2001)